JaiXiong/JobTrackerTool/README.md

 ### Installing

-* How/where to download your program
-* Any modifications needed to be made to files/folders
+* https://github.com/JaiXiong/JobTrackerTool, this is how you can get my code for this web application

 ### Executing program

 * How to run the program
+* * If you're running this locally, make sure you run the APIs and have chosen a hosting option, whether IIS, serve,r or debugging.
 * Step-by-step bullets
+* * Most of the commands can be found in the package.json
+  * For example...
+  * ng build
+  * ng serve
+  * etc.
 ```
 code blocks for commands
 ```

 ## Help

 Any advise for common problems or issues.
+TODO, some FAQ here.
 ```
 command to run if program contains helper info
 ```

 ## Authors

-Contributors names and contact info
+Jai Xiong, open to inquiries at [email TBD]

 ex.
 Dominique Pizzie
 ex. [@DomPizzie](https://twitter.com/dompizzie)